gusberto-hub/Experiment-React-Online-Shop/README.md

 # Simple Online Shop with React & Redux

-One more exercise for the SIT Academy's full-stack bootcamp.
-As a teaching assistant for this bootcamp i was also responsible for the solutios of the given exercises.
-Since React got updated recently i updated the package to the newest version and built this application as a possible approach for a solution.
-Besides the asked functionality and i styled it in a fresh not usual way.
+This repository contains a simple online shop application built with React and Redux.
+It was developed as an exercise for a full-stack bootcamp, where I served as a teaching assistant and was responsible for providing solutions to the given exercises.
+The application has been updated to the newest version of React and showcases a possible approach to solving the exercise.

 ## The Task

-It’s a project that consolidates React, Redux and for a little part React Router DOM.
-The students where asked to as far as possible.
-During the full time bootcamp they more or less 8 hours to solve this exercise.
+The goal of this project was to consolidate knowledge in React, Redux, and a small part of React Router DOM.
+Students were given approximately 8 hours to complete this exercise during the full-time bootcamp.

-### The Shop Features
+### Shop Features

-This simple Online Shop should have following features:
+This simple online shop includes the following features:

-- User authentication with login, which will then allow the user.
+- User authentication with login, enabling users to access their shopping cart.
-- Shop overview with a list of items.
+- Shop overview displaying a list of items.
-- Shop overview in which a user can add an item to his/her shopping cart.
+- Ability for users to add items to their shopping cart from the shop overview.
-- Shopping Cart list is updated with the new product as soon an item is added to the list.
+- Real-time update of the shopping cart as soon as an item is added.
-- Price for the individual items and the total cart is calculated.
+- Calculation of individual item prices and the total cart price.

-### Bonus tasks
+### Bonus Tasks
-- Remove a product from the cart
+- Removal of products from the cart.
-- Edit the quantity of a product in the cart
+- Editing the quantity of a product in the cart.
-- Add Taxes (not included in this solution)
+- Adding taxes (not included in this solution).
-- Add Different currencies (not included in this solution)
+- Supporting different currencies (not included in this solution).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts:

-### `npm start`
+### `npm run dev`

+This command runs the application in development mode.
+It automatically reloads the page whenever you make changes to the code.